 Just when you thought the days of bad skin were finally behind you, the worst happens.
 Your formerly clear complexion suddenly takes a drastic turn.
 For some reason, your face keeps breaking out and you can’t understand why.
 After all, you are vigilant about caring for your skin as well as eating a healthy diet.
-You even went as far to check all your product labels for comedogenic ingredients, but it didn’t help you figure out the cause.
+You even went as far to check all your product labels for comedogenic ingredients, but it didn’t help you figure out the cause of your adult acne.

 Of course, your hormones could be acting up or reacting to a new medication but your doctor assured you that everything is fine in that department.
 Heredity can’t play a part because no family member that you’re aware of had adult acne.
 Why now?

 Genetics and hormones aren’t the only things that can trigger bad skin.
 Stress can also have a lot to do with disrupting your beauty because it is known to aggravate skin since it accelerates inflammation.
 Perhaps, you’ve been having some unexpected problems at work, or at home such as going through a divorce, death or hospitalization of a family member or experiencing a hefty money problem.
 The stress that you’re putting your body through can trigger your hormones and produce cortisol to pump your skin with oil enough to produce acne lesions that because of stress won’t heal as it normally would.

 Though you were avoiding the foods you have always associated with acne such as chocolate and fried foods, you need to be very mindful of high carbohydrates such as cakes, cookies, white bread, potatoes, rice, and refined sugars and processed foods, which also are full of sugars and salt.
-These all can raise blood sugar and make acne worse.
+These all can raise blood sugar and make adult acne worse.

 Instead, what foods can help are more high-fiber choices.
 Try to learn how to cook with more beans, vegetables, and fruits as well as nuts.
 Instituting these foods into your diet can be all it takes to clear up your skin.